lammps/lammps/doc/src/pair_granular.rst

 ----------

-The optional *heat* keyword enables heat conduction .
+The optional *heat* keyword enables heat conduction.
 The options currently supported are:

 1. *none*